H3199/doggodb/README.md

 # doggodb
-"A Go-based relational DB so simple, even a dog could've developed it!
+A Go-based relational DB so simple, even a dog could've developed it!

 ![Alt text](doggo.png)